 Today, though, the Belfast-Bangor line is one of the most successful in the Northern Ireland Railways system, serving what is commonly known as the Gold Coast, a wealthy stretch of luxury homes and fashionable small towns, hamlets and communities, many of which can be seen along the loughside on the left.

-Several small stations on the line no longer exist – Ballymacarrett Junction, Kinnegar and Craigavad – though what remains can still be seen as the train rolls past.
-Originally all the lines ran from Queen’s Quay Station, now part of the development along the River Lagan and where the Odyssey now stands.
-Queen’s Quay was one of three terminals in Belfast, the others being York Road (serving Londonderry and Larne Harbour) and Great Victoria Street (also serving Londonderry, Mid-Ulster, Fermanagh, Donegal and Dublin), but in 1976 all the lines were brought under one roof with the building of Belfast Central Station.
+Several small stations on the line no longer exist – Ballymacarrett Junction/Halt, Kinnegar, Victoria Park, Craigavad and Crawfordsburn – though what remains of several of them can still be seen as the train rolls past.
+Originally all the lines ran from Queen’s Quay Station, now part of the development along the River Lagan and where the SSE Arena stands.
+Queen’s Quay was one of three terminals in Belfast, the others being York Road (serving Londonderry and Larne Harbour) and Great Victoria Street (also serving Londonderry, Mid-Ulster, Fermanagh, Donegal and Dublin), but in 1976 all the lines were brought under one roof with the building of Belfast Central Station, now Lanyon Place Station.

-The first station out of Belfast Central on this 30-minute journey is Bridge End.
-In 1977 it replaced Ballymacarratt Junction, the platform of which can still be seen.
-Bridge End is convenient for the Odyssey, the Laganside concert hall, multi-screen cinema, W5 and arena for the professional ice hockey Belfast Giants.
+The first station out of Lanyon Place on this 30min journey is Titanic Quarter.
+In 1977 it replaced Ballymacarratt Junction/Halt, the platform of which can still be seen.
+Bridge End is convenient for the ICC Belfast conference and concert hall (known locally as the Waterfront), W5 science centre and SSE Arena (also known locally as the Odyssey), home of visiting big name acts and the Belfast Giants professional ice hockey team.

-From Bridge End to Sydenham what was once the world’s largest shipyard of Harland and Wolff can be seen on the left, towered over by the now-listed giant yellow cranes (Samson and Goliath).
-The area is currently being massively redeveloped as the Titanic Quarter, named after the ill-fated luxury liner that was built by Harland and Wolff.
+From Titanic Quarter to Sydenham, what was once the world’s largest shipyard of Harland and Wolff can be seen on the left, towered over by the now-listed giant yellow cranes, Samson and Goliath.
+The area is currently being redeveloped as the Titanic Quarter, with apartments, offices, cafes, a hotel, Belfast Metropolitan College, and a small marina adding to the tourist offerings listed above.

-Sydenham serves the East Belfast suburb of the same name and is the nearest station to the George Best Belfast City Airport, which it connects by a regular shuttle bus service (though airline passengers are much better using the regular shuttle bus service).
+Sydenham serves the East Belfast suburb of the same name and is the nearest station to George Best Belfast City Airport, which is linked by a regular shuttle bus service (though airline passengers are much better using the regular shuttle bus service from the city centre's Europa BusCentre beside Great Victoria Street Rail Station).
 The train runs past the airport, seen on the left.
-Vague plans exist for a station dedicated to the airport but nothing has yet come of them.
+Vague plans have long existed for a station dedicated to the airport but nothing has yet come of them.

-Named after the famous Manchester United and Northern Ireland soccer star, the airport was opened in 1983 and serves all of the major British Isles cities.
+Named after the famous Manchester United and Northern Ireland soccer star, the airport was opened in 1983 and serves major British Isles cities and some international destinations.
 It was the site originally of the flying-boat services and was established by the aircraft manufacturers Short Brothers.
 It was the city’s main airport in 1938-39 and was then taken over during the war as a Royal Air Force station.

-As the train passes the airport there opens up, on the left, the Belfast Harbour Wetlands Park, now one of the most important bird and wildlife reserves in Northern Ireland.
-It is surprising to find such a rich source of wildlife in such a heavily industrialised area, but here you can find some 200 different bird species: ducks, gulls, raptors and waders.
+As the train passes the airport there opens up, on the left and right, the RSPB's Window on Wildlife (WOW), now one of the most important bird and wildlife reserves in Northern Ireland.
+It is surprising to find such a rich source of wildlife in such a heavily industrialised area, but here you can spot some 200 different bird species: ducks, gulls, raptors and waders.

-To the left and right as the train approaches Holywood can be seen Palace Barracks, the HQ of countless British Army regiments stationed in Northern Ireland.
+To the left and right as the train approaches Holywood can be seen Palace Barracks, the HQ of British Army regiments stationed in Northern Ireland as well as the MI5.

 The line begins to open out to views on the left of Belfast Lough (the other side of the Lough is County Antrim, served by the Belfast Central-Larne Harbour line.
 Cave Hill and Black Mountain, Carrickfergus Castle, Knockagh Monument and the Blackhead Lighthouse can be seen).